Amsterdam, Netherlands · UTC+1

 Peak traffic occurs between 6 AM and 10 AM Central European Time during the morning wave and 4 PM to 8 PM during the evening wave.
 Crosswind conditions create the most dramatic landings, especially during autumn and winter storms.
 Planespotters should watch for the annual KLM delivery flights of new aircraft, often featuring special liveries.

-Yes, the Schiphol Airport live camera streams 24 hours a day, 7 days a week from Amsterdam, Netherlands.
+Yes, the Amsterdam Dam Square live camera streams 24 hours a day, 7 days a week from Amsterdam, Netherlands.
 The feed may occasionally go offline for maintenance, but it is designed to provide continuous real-time footage.

 Watch Schiphol Airport live from Amsterdam, Netherlands.
 See planes landing and taking off at one of Europe's busiest airports, streaming 24/7 in real time.